 Federation Choices Learners will Which enables Which prevents We are caring towards each other and our school. be thoughtful be respectful be kind be considerate take pride in their school children to be polite, take responsibility for their actions and how their behaviour impacts on others. unkind behaviour including upsetting comments or physically hurting others. damage to personal property or the school environment.
-We are honest and take responsibility. taka raspansihility dishonest behaviour, lack of personal responsibility and a blame culture.
+We are honest and take responsibility. use marvellous manners be collaborative take responsibility be pleasant towards each other children to contribute to a positive and safe school community and be good citizens for the future. dishonest behaviour, lack of personal responsibility and a blame culture.
+We are organised and ready to learn. be focused on their learning be motivated try their best be proud of their achievements children to develop a positive 'growth mindset' by contributing to their learning and becoming more independent. children's behaviour disrupting the lessons and learning distractions which will impact on progress in the lessons

-We are organised and ready to learn. be focused on their learning be motivated try their best be proud of their achievements children to develop a positive 'growth mindset' by contributing to their learning and becoming more independent. \$ children's behaviour disrupting the lessons and learning distractions which will impact on progress in the lessons We are inclusive , kind and welcoming. understand and welcome individuals regardless of their race, gender or individual needs Children to develop respect, tolerance, empathy and understanding. \$ prejudice, indifference or a lack of tolerance We are curious , ask questions and challenge ourselves. take part in discussions, ask questions, make observations and comment on what they are learning. children to develop a healthy curiosity, build resilience and see difference as something to celebrate. \$ children getting stuck in a 'fixed mindset' We are engaged in our learning and listen carefully. show initiative participate in the lessons and school life show STAR children to secure a 'can do' attitude to learning and embrace a challenge. \$ disruptive behaviour due to a lack of interest in the lessons.
+We are inclusive , kind and welcoming. understand and welcome individuals regardless of their race, gender or individual needs Children to develop respect, tolerance, empathy and understanding. \$ prejudice, indifference or a lack of tolerance We are curious , ask questions and challenge ourselves. take part in discussions, ask questions, make observations and comment on what they are learning. children to develop a healthy curiosity, build resilience and see difference as something to celebrate. \$ children getting stuck in a 'fixed mindset' We are engaged in our learning and listen carefully. show initiative participate in the lessons and school life show STAR children to secure a 'can do' attitude to learning and embrace a challenge. \$ disruptive behaviour due to a lack of interest in the lessons.
 We move around the school silently, safely and smartly. use marvellous manners be self-disciplined take responsibility and pride in their appearance use an appropriate voice for being inside and be calm children to understand the expected behaviour for inside school.
-Children to be physically safe when moving around the school site.
-8 8 risk of injury on the school site. children's learning being disrupted. the school environment being too noisy.
+Children to be physically safe when moving around the school site. \$ \$ risk of injury on the school site. children's learning being disrupted. the school environment being too noisy.